scrapinghub/splash/README.rst

 render.json
 -----------

-Return a json-encoded dictionary with HTML, PNG and meta information about javascript-rendered page.
+Return a json-encoded dictionary with information about javascript-rendered webpage.
+It can include HTML, PNG and other information, based on GET arguments passed.

 Arguments: